mazPrzemo89/pmuandlashesServerSide/README.md

 preferably use Nginx but Apache will do as well if you know your way around it.

 Run the app using tmux or 2pm.js to run the proccess in the background.

-# Features to implement
-Adjusting Client side to not require hard coded bookings array.